Faith and superstition are not harmless

 “The so-called Christian nations are the most enlightened and progressive… but in spite of their religion, not because of it”

 And this is of course not to mention what has been done in the name of Christianity in the past and what is done in the name of Islam today.

 “OK, some superstition is harmful, but not all!
 Astrology for example is harmless!
 We should only fight against harmful superstition.”

 Unfortunately, the line between harmless and harmful superstition is not as sharp as some would like to believe.
 Many superstitions start harmless but become harmful.
-Astrology may seem all fun and games at first sight, but when job candidates are rejected because of their sign, that’s not so harmless anymore, is it?
+Astrology may seem all fun and games at first sight, but when job candidates are rejected because of their zodiac sign, that’s not so harmless anymore, is it?
 Avoiding black cats because they bring bad luck also seems inoffensive, but when people start killing black cats we’ve got a problem.

 If an individual happens to be a secularist who understands public policy should be based on hard science but chooses to still pay to have psychics give them life advice after reading from a crystal ball, that’s of course better than being a theocratic fundamentalist, but it still means we as a society have failed to teach our population basic scientific literacy and in a post-truth era this means we have an electorate who can’t tell fact from fantasy and is therefore vulnerable to anti-vaxxers, climate change deniers, etc. We can try to imagine a hypothetical society in which people are still faithful and superstitious but don’t support any non-scientific policy, but this would be nothing but an extremely fragile, vulnerable society (besides of course completely unrealistic).